Our Programs

 Communications Technology, Grade 12, University/College (TGJ4M)

 This course enables students to further develop media knowledge and skills while designing and producing projects in the areas of live, recorded, and graphic communications.
 Students may work in the areas of TV, video, and movie production; radio and audio production; print and graphic communications; photography; digital imaging; broadcast journalism; and interactive new media.
-Students will also expand their awareness of environmental and societal issues related to communications technology, and will investigate career opportunities and challenges in a rapidly changing technological environment.
+Students will also expand their awareness of environmental and societal issues related to communications technology and will investigate career opportunities and challenges in a rapidly changing technological environment.

 Prerequisite: Communications Technology, Grade 11, University/College Preparation